 Feeding Chickens in Winter

-Treats are one thing, but your chickens must have food of some kind at all times.
-As stated above, make sure you have enough feed for two weeks just in case of an emergency.
+Treats are one thing, but I’d suggest you maintain enough feed for two weeks just in case of an emergency.

 Watering Chickens in Winter

-Water is a huge problem during winter unless you are invested enough to have heated drinkers.
+Water is a huge problem during winter unless you’ve invested in heated drinkers.
 But those without this luxury are going to struggle.
 You will have to make three or four trips per day to make sure that your birds are properly hydrated because it doesn’t take long for the water to start freezing.

 You can also try using heavy plastic bowls so that the ice takes longer to form.
 When it does, it’s also easier to remove the ice from a plastic bowl.